Documents lightning guide

 - Use only for tabular data, not for page layout—split complex tables into smaller simple tables.

-Provide text alternatives (alt text) for images that convey information, including graphs or charts.
+Provide text alternatives (alt text) for images that convey information, including graphs or charts (not decorative images).
 For complex graphics and charts, write a text equivalent below the image, and use 'Text equivalent follows' as the alt text.

 Try out this scan in Word: File > Info > Check accessibility.